guest271314/captureSystemAudio/README.md

 `$ ./notify.sh & chromium-browser --enable-experimental-web-platform-features && killall -q -9 inotifywait`

-At the browser capture system audio, e.g., from `window.speechSynthesis.speak()`, `ffplay blade_runner.mkv`, `<video>` playing in an HTML document, `mpv out.amr sound.caf`, by opening the local file `captureSystemAudio.txt`, stop capture by opening the local file `stopSystemAudioCapture.txt`, where each file contains one space character, then get the captured audio from local filesystem using `<input type="file">` or where implemented Native File System `chooseFileSystemEntries()`.
+At the browser capture system audio, e.g., from `window.speechSynthesis.speak()`, `ffplay blade_runner.mkv`, `<video>` playing in an HTML document, `mpv output.amr sound.caf`, by opening the local file `captureSystemAudio.txt`, stop capture by opening the local file `stopSystemAudioCapture.txt`, where each file contains one space character, then get the captured audio from local filesystem using `<input type="file">` or where implemented Native File System `chooseFileSystemEntries()`.

 ```
 captureSystemAudio()